JHR1986/johnhenryroche-ms3-fitnessfuel/README.md

 - Create the following required deployment files in the repository:
   - requirements.txt: This file lists the required python modules for Heroku to install.
 In order to create this file, type: pip freeze > requirements.txt in your IDE terminal.
   - Procfile: This file tells Heroku the command to launch the app.
 In order to create this file, type: python app.py > Procfile in your IDE terminal.
-  - .gitignore (this file is optional): This tells git which files (or patterns) it should ignores.
+  - .gitignore (this file is optional): This tells git which files (or patterns) it should ignore.
 To create this file, type: touch .gitignore in your IDE terminal type.
 This lists the files and directories to be excluded from live deployment, within the .gitignore file.
 Save this file to your repository root directory.

 From the application top menu:
   - Select 'Deploy'